 - Stand must be purchased separately.

 The next choice on our list of best baby hammocks in another hammock by Amazonas, the Amazonas Hammock Kangoo.
 At this price, the Kangoo is slightly cheaper than its big brother the Koala.
-Like other baby hammocks, such as the Nature’s Nest, the Kangoo is suspended from a single point above the hammock, which requires a separate suspension or stand, such as the Amazonas Doorclamp, which sells for 19 and allows you to hang the hammock from a doorway.
+Like other child hammocks, such as the Nature’s Nest, the Kangoo is suspended from a single point above the hammock, which requires a separate suspension or stand, such as the Amazonas Doorclamp, which sells for 19 and allows you to hang the hammock from a doorway.
 Other options include the Amazonas Carrello Baby stand, which can hold up to 35kg, and the Amazonas Hippo.

 The Kangoo can hold a child up to 15kg, and includes a sewn-in, 5-point safety harness and buckle for peace of mind.
 It can also be buttoned up at both ends to keep your baby warm, safe and secure.
-As the hammock is designed with “bag-like” shape, the weight of the baby weights it down and keeps the baby from moving back and forth.
+As the hammock is designed with “bag-like” shape, the weight of the child weights it down and keeps the baby from moving back and forth.
 Like the Amazonas Koala, the Kangoo is made of 100% soft, all-natural cotton.

 One complaint about the Kangoo, however, was that it was a bit small for some children; some users said that their children over 6 months of age were too big for it.
 It may be best intended, then, for younger infants and new-borns.
 Other than that, it is a safe, soft and comfy hammock.
 Just remember that you will need to buy a stand for it, which means that it is effectively more expensive than the price tag would suggest.